A. Faculty Evaluation Policy

-- 4. The chair of the Divisional Evaluation Committee will forward all evaluation materials to the Division Chair.
+4. The chair of the Departmental Evaluation Committee will forward all evaluation materials to the Department Chair.

-- 5. The Division Chair will review the materials.
-If proper procedures were not followed and/or if sufficient data was not collected to substantiate the evaluation, the Division Chair will initiate procedures to adequately complete the process.
+5. The Department Chair will review the materials.
+If proper procedures were not followed and/or if sufficient data was not collected to substantiate the evaluation, the Department Chair will initiate procedures to adequately complete the process.

 - d.
 Post-Observation Conference

-- 1. At the post-observation conference, the members of the Divisional Evaluation Committee, the Division Chair, and the faculty member will discuss the evaluation.
+1. At the post-observation conference, the members of the Departmental Evaluation Committee, the Department Chair, and the faculty member will discuss the evaluation.

-- 4. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Division Chair and the Departmental Evaluation Committee.
+4. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Department Chair and the Departmental Evaluation Committee.
 Candidate can respond in writing.
 The response will be become part of the form as an addendum and will be submitted with the forms.

 - e.
 Administrative Recommendations

-- 2. The Vice President for Academic Affairs will review each evaluation.
-He/She may request additional information from the Divisional Evaluation Committee, the Division Chair, or the faculty member under evaluation.
-The Vice President for Academic Affairs may direct the Division Chair to review and repeat portions of the evaluation process if the supporting documentation fails to substantiate the recommendation of the Division Chair.
+2. The Vice President for Academic Affairs will review each evaluation.
+He/She may request additional information from the Departmental Evaluation Committee, the Department Chair, or the faculty member under evaluation.
+The Vice President for Academic Affairs may direct the Department Chair to review and repeat portions of the evaluation process if the supporting documentation fails to substantiate the recommendation of the Department Chair.